danielbankhead/bronze/CONTRIBUTING.md

 ## General

+- Search before filing an issue or pull request
+- Feel free to take a try at [FUTURE.md](FUTURE.md)
+- Create tests and benchmarks for new features.
+  - If you need help we can work through this during the PR process, but it will take additional time.
 - Run tests before making proposed changes (we use [pre-commit](https://www.npmjs.com/package/pre-commit) to automate this step)
-- Create tests for new features
 - You must agree to the [Developer's Certificate of Origin](http://developercertificate.org) (found below).

 ## Style Guide

 JavaScript: [JavaScript Standard Style](http://standardjs.com)

-## Found an Issue?

-File it.

-## Have a Question?

-Ask it.

 ## Code of Conduct